Thank you for your interest in applying to Monmouth College.

 - You may submit the ELS Language Center completion certificate for Intensive English for Academic Purposes through Level 112.

-- If you have selected an English Intensive program or English proficiency examination not on our list, please contact us and we will be happy to review and confirm that your successful completion or test scores meet our requirement.
+- If you have selected an intensive English program or English proficiency examination not on our list, please contact us and we will be happy to review and confirm whether your successful completion or test scores meet our requirement.

 - Test scores or earned certificates must have been issued within the past two years.